victor-busami/revolutionizing-agriculture-webapp/README.md

 ## Agriculture Analytics Platform

-A comprehensive machine learning-based analytics platform designed to predict agricultural yields and optimize resource usage.
-This project is implemented in the `agric_analysis_training.ipynb` Jupyter Notebook file, which includes end-to-end steps from data preprocessing to model evaluation.
+A comprehensive machine learning-based analytics platform designed to predict agricultural yields and optimize resourc## 📬 Contact Contributors

+For support or questions, please contact Victor Busami at [victorbusami1@gmail.com](mailto:victorbusami1@gmail.com).sage.
+This project is available both as a Jupyter Notebook for data analysis and as an interactive Flask web application.

 ## About

-Clink the link to get our pitch deck link:
+Click the link to get our pitch deck link:

 🔗 [gamma.app/docs/Revolutionizing-Agriculture-with-Data-Driven-Insights](https://gamma.app/docs/Revolutionizing-Agriculture-with-Data-Driven-Insights-g0s8al76rdggogq)